-Being diagnosed with a chronic illness can be pretty scary at first.
-But you don’t have to stay scared.
-There are actions you can take to combat fear when it comes to your chronic illness.
+Being diagnosed with a chronic illness can be scary at first.
+A new diagnosis came come with many questions and uncertainties.
+However, there are actions you can take to combat fear when it comes to your chronic illness.
 Read on for our top strategies for making your chronic illness less scary.

 Focus on Data About Your Chronic Illness

-One of the scariest parts of being diagnosed with a chronic illness is the Unknown.
-How will this change your life?
-Will I have to give up the things I love?
-Will I ever get better?
+One of the scariest parts of being diagnosed with a chronic illness is the feeling of the unknown.
+It is not uncommon to feel discouraged, frustrated, scared, or even angry with your new diagnosis and the life changes that come with it.
 The best way to combat these thoughts is to arm yourself with data.

 - Read up on your condition.
 The facts can be overwhelming at first, so it’s a good idea to give yourself some limits.
-Try taking a set amount of time every day (15 to 30 minutes) to learn about your condition.
+Try taking a set amount of time every day (15 to 30 minutes) to learn about your condition, at least at the beginning.
 This can help take away some of the mystery and get you the facts you need to make a plan.

 - Start keeping a Health Journal.
 Starting keeping track of your symptoms, your activities, your medications and your diet.
 Find out what makes you feel better and what makes you feel worse.
 Every person experiences their chronic illness a little differently, and keeping track of what you’re doing and how you’re feeling can help you live a happier, healthier life.

 - Take an active role in discussions with your health care providers.
-At the beginning especially, it can be easy to think that everything is happening to you.
-But when you take an active role in your health, it gives you a sense of independence and control.
-You do have a say in your life, and you can make a difference in how you feel on a day-to-day basis.
+When you take an active role in your health, it gives you a sense of independence and control.
 Don’t be afraid to bring your own research, your own data, and your own questions to the table when you talk with your health care team.

 Get Connected with Others Who Share Your Chronic Illness